 , students have the option of earning a one-year certificate or an associate of applied science in cosmetology.

 This Michigan school also provides ample training in the field of cosmetology, whether individuals want to become certified in nail technology or cosmetology, or prepare for a management role in their industry.
 According to the Mott Community College website

 , an associate of applied science degree is available in hair care salon management, and certification is provided in the following:

 - Cosmetic services esthetician

-Students can also opt for the alternative training preparation to become a nail technician.
+Students can also opt for alternative training preparation to become a nail technician.
 Students choose to take day or evening classes, and they can go to school on a full or part-time basis.
-Graduating students will be fully prepared to take state board exams for licensure and provide services in accordance with the State board of Cosmetology and the Health Department.
+Graduating students will be fully prepared to take state board exams for licensure and provide services in accordance with the State Board of Cosmetology and the Health Department.